jeshan/scale-your-cloudformation/docs/mistakes-to-avoid.md

 The [AWS Cloudformation plugin for JetBrains](https://plugins.jetbrains.com/plugin/7371-aws-cloudformation) shows the same docs just mentioned but in a more handy fashion.
 This include a line that specifies whether the resource will be replaced:
 ![](images/image15.png)

-It’s the same as above, but slightly more plactical.
+It’s the same as above, but slightly more practical.

 ### Use changesets
 This is the most reliable option; Cloudformation can show you a preview on what changes will happen if you go ahead with a stack update.
 You could use the AWS CLI but the sceptre launcher makes it easy to view these changesets.